 The Faculty's Director of Professional Development is Dr Brendan Harris.
-With the help of the Graduate Studies Coordinator, Dr Harris organizes a regular programme of training in subject-specific and transferable skills.
+With the help of the Associate Director of Graduate Studies, Dr Harris organizes a regular programme of training in subject-specific and transferable skills.

 Right to Work checks for students